 India and Oman, maritime neighbours linked by geography, history and culture, enjoy close and friendly relations.
 Inspired by civilizational and historical links spanning over 5000 years, India and Oman have expanded their bilateral cooperation and exchanges since establishment of diplomatic relations in 1955, forging a mutually beneficial Strategic Partnership.
 India-Oman bilateral relations are anchored in their shared interests, mutual understanding and respect for each other’s priorities, concerns and sensitivities.
 Regular high-level visits and exchanges have been a key feature of this relationship.
 India remains committed to nurture and expand its strategic partnership with Oman through enhancing the existing cooperation and identifying new areas for bilateral, regional and global collaboration, with a view to meet the development aspirations for our two countries.

-The Indian Embassy in Oman has announced the appointment of Shri Amit Narang as the next Ambassador to Oman.
-Shri Narang is an avid birdwatcher whose observation as a bird-watcher has been chronicled in his blog, wingedenvoys.wixsite.com, with brilliant photographs.
+Shri Amit Narang the Indian Ambassador to Sultanate of Oman is an avid birdwatcher whose observation as a bird-watcher has been chronicled in his blog, wingedenvoys.wixsite.com, with brilliant photographs.

 To become a centre of excellence concerning research, development, and training in the field of school education in the country.
 Improving quality of school education towards building a society committed to Constitutional values and contemporary concerns.Working towards bringing out improvement in the quality of teacher education in tune with the emerging demands of the school system.
 Achieving the goals of Universalisation of Elementary Education and quality secondary education.
 Providing academic support to Union and State governments on policies and programmes related to all stages of school education.